DeepBlueRobotics/training/docs/section-0/java.md

 ## Other Notes

+Every year, our training curriculum may change, so there may be some information here that you won't use or information you will need to use but isn't here.
+Just ask a programming veteran for help and they'll assist you.

-For Inheritance and Polymorphism, a concept they do not cover are interfaces which you may encounter.
-Read about them [here](https://www.w3schools.com/java/java_interface.asp).
+For Inheritance and Polymorphism, a concept they do not cover are interfaces which you may encounter, you can read about them [here](https://www.w3schools.com/java/java_interface.asp).

 They also do not cover enums.
 Read more about them [here](https://www.w3schools.com/java/java_enums.asp).
 One thing they don't mention is that you can actually assign values to your enums such as:

 ```
-public static enum TemperatureLimit {
+public static enum MotorConfig {
     NEO(70), NEO_550(40);

     public final int limit;

-    private TemperatureLimit(int limit) {
+    private MotorConfig(int limit) {
         this.limit = limit;
     }
 }